-While creating any software, developers try to create application which doesn't stop by any application error, so they handle errors using Try/Catch block in C#, but usually in old C# code, we have to implement multiple catch for each exception, so in this article, I have mentioned how you can catch multiple exceptions in C# using one or single catch block.
+While creating any software, developers try to create application which doesn't stop by any application error, so they handle errors using Try/Catch block in C#, but usually in old C# code, we have to implement multiple catch for each exception, so in this article, I have mentioned how you can catch multiple exceptions in C# using single catch block.

 Suppose we have some code and we have single try block with multiple catch exceptions, since the code inside try{} block can throw multiple exceptions, so it would look like below